A sequential linear complementarity problem method for generalized Nash equilibrium problems: Local quadratic convergence

 admits a solution $(x,\lambda)$ satisfying $\Vert x - \bar{x} \Vert + \Vert \lambda - \bar{\lambda} \Vert \le \delta$. \end{enumerate} \end{definition}

-\begin{remark} These definitions highlight two stability properties.
-Semistability guarantees the local calmness property of the solution mapping with respect to perturbations, while hemistability emphasizes the existence of approximate solutions to the perturbed linearized subproblem.
-Generally, neither semistability nor hemistability implies the other.
-However, for an NLP problem, if $(\bx,\blam)$ is semistable and $\bx$ is a local minimizer, then $(\bx,\blam)$ is hemistable \cite{bonnans1994local}. \end{remark}
+\begin{remark} The above definitions highlight two stability properties.
+Semistability guarantees the local calmness property of the solution mapping with respect to perturbations, while hemistability concerns the existence of approximate solutions to the perturbed linearized subproblem.
+Generally, neither semistability nor hemistability implies the other. \end{remark}

-As noted in \cite[Remark 2.4]{bonnans1994local}, both stability properties are guaranteed by the strong regularity of the system.
-Based on this, we now recall the definition of the strong regularity introduced by Robinson \cite{robinson1980strongly}.
-Let $\S(a,b): \R^n\times \R^m \rightrightarrows \R^n\times \R^m$ be the set-valued mapping that assigns each $(a,b)$ the set of solutions to the perturbated LC subproblem at $(\bx,\blam)$
+As noted in \cite[Remark 2.4]{bonnans1994local}, both stability properties are guaranteed by the strong regularity of the system, a concept introduced by Robinson \cite{robinson1980strongly}.
+We now recall its definition.
+Let $\S(a,b): \R^n\times \R^m \rightrightarrows \R^n\times \R^m$ be the set-valued mapping that assigns each $(a,b)$ the set of solutions to the perturbed LC subproblem at $(\bx,\blam)$:

 \begin{definition}[Strong regularity] Let $(\bx,\blam)$ be a KKT pair of \eqref{GNEP}.
 The KKT system~\eqref{KKT} is said to be \emph{strongly regular} at $(\bx,\blam)$ if there exist open neighborhoods $U$ of $(0,0)$ and $V$ of $(\bx,\blam)$ such that the mapping $(a,b) \mapsto \S(a,b) \cap V$ is a single-valued Lipschitz continuous function from $U$ to $V$. \end{definition}